 It's also an educational experience because children can see how the doctors and nurses work together and use high-tech medical equipment to treat their patients.
 Contact the hospital's main number to request a tour.
 If your local hospital doesn't allow in-person tours, type "hospital tours for kids" in your favorite search engine to take the children on a virtual field trip from home.

 The system that keeps the library up and running is worthy of a field trip visit for kids.
-Kids not only develop a deeper appreciation for books, they also get to learn about the catalog system, how a book is entered into the system so it can start getting checked out and how the staff operates the library.
+Kids not only develop a deeper appreciation for books, but they also get to learn about the catalog system, how a book is entered into the system so it can start getting checked out and how the staff operates the library.
 Contact the head librarian at your local library branch to schedule a tour.

 Visiting a pumpkin patch is the perfect way to celebrate fall.
 Most pumpkin patches also have fun activities planned for the kids, including horseback rides, inflatables, corn mazes, hayrides and more.
 If you would like a private tour or you're taking a large group, contact the pumpkin patch directly.
 Otherwise, just show up during regular business hours.